 Piquillos and chipotle in adobo are very much not the same thing.
 The latter is mad spicy, the former?
 Not so much.
 Still it’s one of my most delicious mistakes.
 Since you can’t get piquillos as easily here, though I reckon sweet red peppers might do, I’ve found no other purpose for chipotle in adobo that I like as much as this.

 That’s great but how do I eat this butternut squash?

-I tend to eat this vegetarian butternut squash and crema with a good helping of pasta or on its own.
-I use up the remainder of the garlic olive oil to roast potatoes, other veggies and fry eggs for breakfast.
+I tend to eat this vegetarian butternut squash and crema with a good helping of pasta, though I’d imagine a warm bowl of rice will also do nicely.
+I save the remainder of the garlic oil to roast potatoes, veggies, meats and fried eggs.
+Garlic all the things basically.

-Warm the crema (or its stand-in) in a glass measuring cup in the microwave at low for 1 minute.
+- Warm the crema (or its stunt-double) in a glass measuring cup in the microwave at low for 1 minute.
 Pour into a blender with the chilies of voice, garlic and salt and blend until smooth.